gabyx/Githooks/README.md

 1. Offer to enable automatic update checks.

-1. Offer to find existing Git repositories on the filesystem (disable with `--skip-install-into-existing`)
+1. Offer to find existing Git repositories on the file system (disable with `--skip-install-into-existing`)

    1. Install run-wrappers into them (`.git/hooks`).